-Thomas served the second pints, and Arthur and Wilfred supped at a more leisurely pace.
+Thomas served the second pints and Arthur and Wilfred supped at a more leisurely pace.

-There was a lull at the bar, and the landlord started washing a few glasses in the sink under the counter.
+There was a lull at the bar and the landlord started washing a few glasses in the sink under the counter.
 Just then, his wife, Maisy, came into the bar from the back.
 There was a flight of stairs leading up to the living quarters over the pub.
 She took over the glass-washing while her husband took a breather.
-He had also been awake since five am.
+He had also been awake since five a.m.
 The licensing laws were generous at this time.
 There were no restrictions on opening time; many men would enjoy a pint before going to the mill.
 Closing time was set at eleven o'clock; it was a long day for the licensee.
-The landlord poured himself a half pint and went to the end of the bar to join Arthur and Wilfred.
+The landlord poured himself a half pint and went to the end of the bar and joined Arthur and Wilfred.

-"So what's t'news on strike, Thomas, have you heard owt?" asked Arthur.
+"So what's the news on strike, Thomas, have you heard owt?" asked Arthur.

-"Aye, seems all but over.
-Back to work on Monday.
+"Aye, seems, albut over.
+Back to work on Monday...
 Mind you, there's still unrest in town.
-Some of the foundry lads up at Prince Smith's place are still bitter.
-I vouch we've not heard last."
+Some of the foundry lads up at Prince Smith's place are still bitter...
+I vouch we've not heard the last."

-"I heard constabulary were called," said Wilfred.
+"I heard, constabulary were called," said Wilfred.

-"Aye, some broken heads an' all.
+"Aye, some broken heads an'all.
 Feelings are still running high," replied the landlord.

-While the men continued to debate the news of the day, Mildred was at home preparing Albert's lunch; Grace and Agnes were still cleaning in the baking shed, and the two youngest had gone out for a walk.
-There was no school today.
+While the men continued to debate the news of the day, back at the bakery, upstairs, Mildred was preparing Alfred's lunch; Agnes and Grace were still cleaning in the baking shed and the two youngest were at school.

-"Mildred, where's us lunch, woman?" hollered Albert from his bed.
+"Mildred, where's us lunch, woman?" hollered Alfred from his bed.
 There was the sound of violent coughing.